redis/docs/content/integrate/write-behind/reference/cli/redis-di-scaffold.md

   - rs
   - rdi
 description:
-  Generates configuration files for RDI and Debezium (when ingesting data to Redis)
+  Generates configuration files for Write-behind and Debezium (when ingesting data to Redis)
 group: di
 linkTitle: redis-di scaffold